jasperf/laravel-vuejs-interview-questions/README.md

 13. Form Validation - How do I validate a zip Dutch code / email address / password w 15 chars, at least one lower, upper case letter, one special char and one number?
 14. SEO issues in SPA - How do you deal with this with Vue routing to register users with Google Analytics?
+15. When registering a tablet or mobile as a quest to your application what can you find out about the device with server side code and what with frontend code?
+What plugins and or packages do you recommend?

 ## Sources